irenelgg/irenelgg/README.md

 ## 🚀 Projects

-### 🌟 **InSkin: AI-Driven Skincare Recommendations**
-- Co-founder and Backend Developer
-- Built a scalable backend with **FastAPI** and a responsive frontend with **React Native**.
-- Uses AI to provide personalized skincare solutions.

 ### 🌟 **Beyond Sports: Accessible Adaptive Sports Platform**
 - Developed a Node.js and SQLite-based application to improve accessibility for adaptive sports.
 - Integrated AI tools to automate content creation.

-### 🌟 **Bio-AI Research: Predicting Alzheimer’s Progression**
-- Applied deep learning models to predict Alzheimer’s disease progression.
-- Focused on health tech innovations with **PyTorch** and generative models.

 ---